elizavetasemenova/prob-epi/02_about.md

 The title of the course for the first cohort was **"Bayesian Modelling and Probabilistic Programming with Numpyro and examples from Epidemiology''**.

-The title of the course for the second cohort is **"Bayesian Modelling with Numpyro and Deep Generative Surrogates for Epidemiology''**.
+The title of the course for the second cohort is **"Bayesian Modelling and Probabilistic Programming with Numpyro, and Deep Generative Surrogates for epidemiology.''**.

 ## Abstract